 Surface water quality results are discussed below for selected sites and parameters in the Goolwa Channel region.
 Please refer to the graphs in Figure 5 for this section.
-Many of these sites were added as the Goolwa regulator near Clayton neared completion and pumping began on 11 September 2009.
-Pumping was ceased on 9 November 2009.
+Many of these sites were added as the Goolwa Regulator near Clayton neared completion.
+Pumping of water from Lake Alexandrina (approximately 26 GL) began on 11 September 2009 and ceased on 9 November 2009.